ThilakReddyy/SHORTSCRIPTS/README.md

 * License
 * Authors

+## Introduction

+This collection of scripts is comprised of a wide range of languages and purposes.
+Feel free to copy and use as you wish.
+This code is licensed under the MIT License

 ## Questions?
 Need Help?

 If you've got questions about setup, special feature implementation, or just want to chat with the developer, please feel free to contact me on <a href="mailto:thilakreddypothuganti@gmail.com">mail</a>